jules2689/trudeau/docs/2020-04-17/pre_news.md

 a couple other issues to keep your eye on today. and we heard earlier from conservative leader and doctor sheer and that is the return of parliament.
 It, too, was on a deadline.
-All parties had agreed that it would be suspended until monday unless they could reach another agreement to continue that suspension.
+All parties had agreed that it would be suspended until Monday unless they could reach another agreement to continue that suspension.
 As of now, there is no deal on, that either. and Andrew Scheer has been pushing very hard to see in-person sitings.
 He is asking for four times a week.